portoio/PWiT/content/profiles/cristina-fonseca.md

 materials, writing code, preparing presentations or interact with customers.

 -
-Lunch with the team, friend, a candidate or .
+Lunch with the team, friend or a candidate.

 -
 Afternoons were typically more